jondowson/pod/README.md

 `

 **Note:**
-On a Mac this will install/refresh homebrew package manager and retrieve a number of packages.
+On a Mac this will install/refresh 'homebrew' package manager and retrieve a number of packages.
 On all OS, it will add pod to the path, so pod can be run from any folder.
-It is neccessary to run this on the machine running pod (or any Mac in the cluster).
+It is necessary to run this on the machine running pod (or any Mac in the cluster).
+It is not required to first run this on non Mac linux machines but does no harm to do so.

-6) Setup passwordless access to all servers (including local machine).
+6) Setup password-less access to all servers (**including local machine**).
 `
 $ ssh-keygen -t rsa    # hit enter to all questions
 `